Eigenvalues and Entropy of a Hitchin representation: Theorem C: The Anosov flow associated to

 Theorem \ref{teo:teoC} implies that $\phi^i$ is H\"older conjugate to a repara\-me\-tri\-zation of an Anosov flow (i.e. the geodesic flow of $\G$), hence it is metric Anosov with respect to the metric induced by the quotient: To prove this last assertion, the only thing to check is the existence of local (strong) stable and unstable manifolds since the uniform contraction and expansion follows from the fact that the reparametrizing function is positive.
 The existence of local (strong) stable and unstable manifolds follows from classical graph transform arguments.

-The differential $d\phi_t^i$ of $\phi_t^i$ preserves the distribution $E^u$ induced on the quotient by $\hom(\ell_i(x,y),\ell_{i+1}(x,y)),$ since it is a continuous distribution invariant along periodic orbits, which are dense.
-This implies that, along the periodic orbits, the local unstable manifolds are tangent to $E^u$.

-The metric Anosov property holds for the metric compatible with the differentiable structure so one obtains that along periodic orbits, the expansion of the differential can be seen at a uniform amount of time.
-This information passes to the closure and hence $E^u$ is expanded uniformly in time.
-The symmetric argument gives uniform contraction of $E^s.$
+The differential $d\phi_t^i$ of $\phi_t^i$ preserves the distribution $E^u_i$ induced on the quotient by $\hom(\ell_i(x,y),\ell_{i+1}(x,y)).$ Along the periodic orbits, the local unstable manifolds are tangent to $E^u_i$.
+Since the expansion of the local unstable manifolds is uniformly exponential, it follows that there exists $T$ such that for all $p$ in a periodic orbit one has Since periodic orbits are dense and $E^u_i$ is continuous one concludes that $E^u_i$ is expanded uniformly in time.
+The symmetric argument gives uniform contraction of $E^s_i.$

 Finally, if $\g\in\G$ then recall that $\ell_i(\g_+,\g_-)$ is the eigenline of $\rho\g$ associated to the eigenvalue of modulus $\exp\lambda_i(\rho\g).$ Hence one has

 Thus, if one considers a $\G$-invariant Riemannian metric $\|\ \|$ on $\w{\sf{F}^i_\rho}$ and $\varphi \in \hom(\ell_i (\g_+,\g_-),\ell_{i-1}(\g_+,\g_-))$ one has that